markschl/snakecharmer/README.md

 # Analysis of environmental diversity using amplicon sequencing

 This pipeline system uses [Snakemake](https://snakemake.github.io/) to create and integrate several different amplicon pipelines.
-The results are returned in a standardized format, which is primarily intended to serve as input for R-based analyses, without using the advanced analysis/visualization features of some pipelines.
-The configuration should be as easy as possible, with a flexible system for specifying the input files and an automatic recognition of sample names and paired-end vs. single-end sequences.
+The results are returned in a common directory structure and common file formats and may serve as input for R-based analyses.
+The configuration should be easy, with a flexible system for specifying the input files and an automatic recognition of sample names and paired-end vs. single-end sequencing strategies.

 Currently, only paired-end Illumina data can be analyzed, and the analyses are tailored for fungal amplicon (taxonomy assignments using UNITE).